-The AUASB is a non corporate Commonwealth entity of the Australian Government established under section 227A of the Australian Securities and Investments Commission Act 2001, as amended (ASIC Act).
-Under section 227B of the ASIC Act, the AUASB may formulate assurance standards for other purposes.
+The AUASB is an independent, non-corporate Commonwealth entity of the Australian Government, established under section 227A of the Australian Securities and Investments Commission Act 2001, as amended (ASIC Act).
+Under section 227B of the ASIC Act, the AUASB may formulate assurance standards for purposes other than the corporations legislation.

 Under the strategic Direction given to the AUASB by the Financial Reporting Council (FRC), the AUASB develops auditing and assurance standards other than for historical financial information.
-The AUASB uses the standards of the International Auditing and Assurance Standards Board as a base on which to develop standards and incorporates additional requirements considered to be in the public interest.
+The AUASB uses the standards of the International Auditing and Assurance Standards Board (IAASB) as a base on which to develop standards and incorporates additional requirements considered to be in the public interest.
 Accordingly, the AUASB has decided to issue ASRS 4400 using the equivalent International Standard on Related Services ISRS 4400 Agreed-Upon Procedures Engagements.